bitrise-io/devcenter/_articles/reviews/frequent-ios-issues-draft.md

     \
     }

-Solution:

-> So to put it simply my problem was my UI Tests were failing.

-The steps leading to the failure were the following:

 1. Unit tests run and pass.
-However a few of the unit tests are FBSnapshotTestCase tests which are kind of UI Tests but are still kept in the unit test bundle.
+However, a few of the unit tests are FBSnapshotTestCase tests which are kind of UI Tests but are still kept in the unit test bundle.
 They launch the app and compare screens with reference images of the screen.
 2. When a FBSnapshot TestCase is run it launches the app and launches a system alert dialog asking the user for permission for push notifications (this is just something that's done in the AppDelegate in my app every fresh install).
 3. When the UITests start the permissions dialog is still visible and overlaying the screen.
 4. The application tries to access some XCUIElements but fails because of the overlaying permissions dialog and eventually fails

+Solution:

 I resolved this by adding a check in the AppDelegate (where we fire the permissions dialog) if we are running in unit test mode and only asking for permissions when not running unit tests: